CSE-210-Team-6/stretchtext.js/README.md

 An implementation of StretchText for JavaScript, which makes it possible to show and hide nested information on web pages.
 For details, demos, and instructions on using the library [read this blog post](http://codinginparadise.org/ebooks/html/blog/stretchtext.html).
 The original repo can be seen here: [BradNeuberg/stretchtext.js](https://github.com/BradNeuberg/stretchtext.js)

-Our docs can be seen here
+Our docs can be seen here: [docs](https://cse210-team6-stretchtest.netlify.app/out/global)

 # Changelog